jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/Sections/Part3.md

     <td>The distance that will be used to measure the space in between the features in the input layer the outer edge of each buffer.</td>
   </tr>
   <tr>
-    <td align="center">Output (Result) Layer Name</td>
+    <td align="center">Result Layer Name</td>
     <td>The name of the new feature class containing polygons representing the buffers.</td>
   </tr>
 </table>

 **Note: Some tools include optional parameters.
-In this case, ArcGIS Online provides you an option to control the geometry of output features when creating a buffer from a feature class with point geometry.
+In create buffers, ArcGIS Online provides you with an option to control the geometry of output features when creating a buffer from a feature class with point geometry.
 Selecting overlap (the default) creates a separate buffer for each input feature while selecting dissolve creates a multipart feature that dissolves separte buffers into a single polygon.
 When in doubt, the blue info circle can help you determine how selecting specific options will change the output from an operation.**

 Adjust the parameters for the create buffers tool as needed to instruct ArcGIS Online to create a 100-mile buffer around the point representing the city of South Bend.